Sa'adullah Khan Chinioti: European accounts

-First-hand accounts of European Travelers visiting the Mughal Court are full of praise for the renowned Vizier.
-Sa'adullah Khan is described as a "man esteemed by the king and the whole court" by the Italian Traveler Nicolas Manucci, he also relates the events of the rebellion of the Bundela Rajputs which was successfully put down thanks to the cunningness of the Vizier.
-Francois Berner, a French physician and traveller noted that the Mughals considered Sa'adullah Khan to be the most accomplished statesman in all of Asia, his closeness to the Emperor Shah Jahan is mentioned in the work "Travels in the Mogul Empire".
-A Dutch envoy Joan Tack accused the Grand Vizier of harboring an inherent hostility toward Europeans, notably citing his role in expelling the Portuguese from Bengal.
-He labeled Sa‘dullah Khan a "hereditary enemy of Christians" and portrayed him as a symbol of Mughal despotism.
-In this portrayal, Sa‘dullah Khan is cast as the de facto ruler of the empire, wielding near-autocratic control over its political machinery, symbolizing the centralized authority of the Mughal state.
+First-hand accounts of European travelers visiting the Mughal court have praised Sa'adullah Khan.
+He has been described as a "man esteemed by the king and the whole court" by the Italian traveler Nicolas Manucci, who also relates the events of the rebellion of the Bundela Rajputs which was successfully put down by Sa'adullah Khan.
+Francois Berner, a French physician and traveller noted that the Mughals considered Sa'adullah Khan to be the most accomplished statesman in all of Asia, his closeness to the Emperor Shah Jahan is mentioned in the work Travels in the Mogul Empire.
+A Dutch envoy Joan Tack accused him of harboring an inherent hostility toward Europeans, notably citing his role in expelling the Portuguese from Bengal.
+He labeled Sa'adullah Khan a "hereditary enemy of Christians" and portrayed him as a symbol of Mughal despotism.
+In this portrayal, Sa'adullah Khan is cast as the de facto ruler of the empire, wielding near-autocratic control over its political machinery, symbolizing the centralized authority of the Mughal state.